Zorz42/jaclang/README.md

 # Jaclang beta

-Jaclang is a programming language, that is trying to achieve as small compiled binaries as possible.
+Jaclang is a programming language, that is trying to achieve a very clean looking and readable code as well as small compiled binaries.
 Is is also aiming to be fast and have a clean code with as less syntax elements as possible and be as easy as possible to use.

 ## Installation